 "Jake Pentecost, son of Stacker Pentecost, reunites with Mako Mori to lead a new generation of Jaeger pilots, including rival Lambert and 15-year-old hacker Amara, against a new Kaiju threat."

 On this day in 2018 (in the Philippines), The Titan enjoyed a theatrical release.
-Directed by Lennart Ruff, the SciFi/Drama starred Sam Worthington, Taylor Schilling, and Tom Wilkinson; and here's the plot summary as provided by IMDB.com:
+Directed by Lennart Ruff from a story by Max Hurwitz and Arash Amel, the SciFi/Drama starred Sam Worthington, Taylor Schilling, Tom Wilkinson, and others.
+Here's the plot summary as provided by IMDB.com:

 "A military family takes part in a ground-breaking experiment of genetic evolution and space exploration."